Homemade Reese’s Peanut Butter Cups

 • Graham crackers – use a food processor to crush the crackers into fine crumbs.

-• Powdered sugar – make sure to sift the powdered sugar before adding to the ingredients.
+• Powdered sugar – make sure to sift the powdered sugar before adding to the other ingredients.

 • Butter – use unsalted butter to better control the sodium in the recipe.

-• Peanut butter – Both creamy or crunchy nut butter works great.
+• Peanut butter – either creamy or crunchy peanut butter works great.

 Graham crackers, peanut butter, powdered sugar, butter, chocolate chips and wrappers to make Homemade Reese's Peanut Butter Cups.